ninahonyango/VAPT/README.md

 The screenshot below shows the scan result:

-![Check If The Target Host Is Up & Reachable Screenshot](images/hostIsUp.png) *Screenshot checking if the target host Metaspoitable2 is active and reachable.*
+![Check If The Target Host Is Up & Reachable Screenshot](images/hostIsUp.png) *Screenshot checking if the target host Metaspoitable2 is active.*

 - The output confirmed that the host was up and reachable, allowing further enumeration steps to proceed.